 Kwang-Yu and Lee-Chien Wang Graduate Fellowship

-The intent of the Kwang-Yu and Lee-Chien Wang Fellowship is to support excellence in chemical engineering research at the graduate level.
-The fellowship targets research in University of Rochester’s chemical engineering’s strategic focus areas:
+The intent of the Kwang-Yu and Lee-Chien Wang Fellowship is to support excellence in Chemical Engineering research at the graduate level.
+The fellowship targets research in UR ChE’s strategic focus areas:

 • Sustainable energy and sustainable process engineering